benhuson/wp-subtitle/readme.txt

 * First version.

 == Upgrade Notice ==

+= 2.3 =
+Prevent subtitle fields from displaying on unsupported post types and fix issue with quotes in subtitles.

 = 2.2 =
 Subtitle field moved to below title field (only in WordPress 3.5+)